ASaiM/hmp_mock_tests/doc/report/report.md

     \begin{minipage}[c]{.43\linewidth}
     \includegraphics[width = \linewidth]{../images/SRR072233/concatenated_family_abundance_pca.pdf}
     \end{minipage}
-    \caption{Scatter diagram of principal component analysis of the relative abundances (in percentage) of observed families for SRR072232 (in left) and SRR072233(in right).
+    \caption{Scatter diagram of principal component analysis of the relative abundances (in percentage) of families for SRR072232 (in left) and SRR072233 (in right).
 Only observed families in EBI metagenomics or ASaiM are used in these analyses.}
     \label{family_pca}
 \end{figure}

-In both samples, observed results (with *EBI metagenomics* and ASaiM) are grouped together and are orthogonal to expected results (Figure \ref{family_pca}).
-And none of the workflows (*EBI metagenomics* one or ASaiM one) is closer to expected results.
-Both workflows have then similar results concerning family abundances.
+ASaiM framework gives taxonomic results which are more accurate, complete (until species level) and statistically supported (based on more sequences) than *EBI metagenomics*.
+Moreover, community structure found with ASaiM framework is close to expected community structure of these mock datasets.

 ## Functional analyses